schaefer-dev/schaefer-dev.github.io/photos.md

 # Photography

-A small peak into my photography.
+A sneak peek into my photography.
+All images shot on Sony.
+All photographs show wild animals in their natural habitats, never in captivity, zoos, or staged settings.

 <script>
 // ===== CONFIGURATION =====